 Fadi El-Jardali is based at the American University of Beirut where he holds the following positions: Associate Professor of Health Policy and Systems; Director of the Knowledge to Policy (K2P) Center; Co-Director of the WHO Center for Systematic Reviews in Health Policy and Systems Research (SPARK); Research Program Director for the Research, Advocacy and Public Policy (RAPP) Program in the Arab World at Issam Fares Institute for Public Policy and International Affairs; and Co-Director of the Nodal institute.
-He is also an Associate Professor (part-time) at the Department of Clinical Epidemiology and Biostatistics, McMaster University.
+He is also an Associate Professor (part-time) at the Department of Health Research Methods, Evidence, and Impact, McMaster University.

 His research activities, publications and interest are focused on health policymaking, knowledge translation, governance, performance reporting for health systems and organizations, quality of care, accreditation, patient safety, and human resources for health.
 He has led multi-country initiatives and projects in several countries and regions.
 He has published in international and regional peer-reviewed, high-impact-factor journals.